Find Password Expiration for Active Directory Users

 ManageEngine ADSelfService Plus

-ManageEngine ADSelfService Plus is a user portal than enables administrators to present a menu of available services to each user.
+ManageEngine ADSelfService Plus is a user portal that enables administrators to present a menu of available services to each user.
 The system interacts with Active Directory to discover the systems to which that user has access and then generates a page containing access to them.
 Once the user has authenticated to enter the portal page, all access logins are rippled through, creating a single sign-on environment.

 Key Features: